dataunity/vizshare/README.md

 VizShare lets you put your visualisation code in a simple wrapper to make it reusable in different projects.
 It also makes it easier to share visualisation code with others.

+Find out more by looking at the <a href="https://github.com/dataunity/vizshare/wiki/Overview">wiki</a>

 Examples
 --------